Michael Davitt (1846-1906)

 Land League Meeting: The Rent Question – The Harvest

-A very large meeting of the tenant farmers of the parishes of Moycullen, Oughterard and Kilannin was held on Sunday 17th September, 1879, after last Mass.
-It is not clear from the press report whether the meeting was in Kilannin or Moycullen chapel yard.
+A very large meeting of the tenant farmers of the parishes of Moycullen, Oughterard and Killannin was held on Sunday 17th September, 1879, after last Mass.
+It is not clear from the press report whether the meeting was in Killannin or Moycullen chapel yard.
 The chairman was Fr.
-P. Coyne, p.p. and secretary of the Kilannin Tenant Defence Association.
+P. Coyne, p.p. and secretary of the Killannin Tenant Defence Association.
 It was convened to call on the local landlords to reduce the rents, in view of the disastrous harvests after 1877.
 The landlords named were from the parish of Moycullen.

 The following resolutions were unanimously adopted.

-– Proposed by Timothy Kyne, Moycullen; seconded by Patrick O’Flaherty, Kilannin:
+- Proposed by Timothy Kyne, Moycullen; seconded by Patrick O’Flaherty, Killannin:

 That due to the disastrous effects of three consecutive bad harvests, the tenants were so impoverished as to be unable to pay the rents of the more prosperous years.
 They earnestly appealed to their landlords to give them a liberal abatement, along with a revision of a half-year’s rent.